sepukus/hugo-cms-test/site/content/_index.md

     info3: of employees do not seek help, and less than 3% use an Employee Assistance Program
     statType3: "%"
+    stat_number_1: 3
+    stat_number_2: 12.8
+    stat_number_3: 70
+    stat_info_1: working Australians either have mental ill-health or are carers of someone with mental ill-health
+    stat_info_2: Untreated mental health conditions cost Australian employers approximately $12.8 billion yearly through absenteeism, reduced productivity and compensation claims
+    stat_info_3: of employees do not seek help, and less than 3% use an Employee Assistance Program
     statInfo1: working Australians either have mental ill-health or are carers of someone with mental ill-health
     statInfo2: Untreated mental health conditions cost Australian employers